Prayush09/MusicRecognition/README.md

 - Alright completed Low filter function today for the spectrogram.
 TODO:
 - Need to complete the downsample function so the sample is finally ready for the spectrogram analysis.

+## 24th Oct 2025 3:07 P.M

+- Starting work on downsample function which will basically reduce the number of samples we have from 44k to 11k.
+This is essential to make sure I only use the important samples for fingerprinting and not use all the different noise present in the sample/song.

+-